ayushsingh82/POL-Stealth/README.md

 # 🕵️‍♂️ POL-Stealth – Private Transactions on Polygon

-Experience the next evolution of blockchain privacy on the Polygon Testnet with stealth addresses and cutting-edge zero-knowledge technology.
+Experience the next evolution of blockchain privacy on the Polygon  with stealth addresses and cutting-edge zero-knowledge technology.

 POL-Stealth enables private fund reception on-chain, with unlinkable payment addresses, one-time use keys, and cryptographic guarantees — paving the way for true privacy in decentralized finance.